The BEST Kombucha Ratio for a Tasty Brew

 • City water: You’ll want to use filtered water to avoid contaminants, chlorine and fluoride.
 If you don’t have access to filtered water, let your water sit out for 24 hours to allow the fluoride to evaporate.

-The addition of starter tea (AKA pain kombucha) to each brew is essential to reduce the pH a bit and give it a head start on fermentation.
+The addition of starter tea (which is a fancy word for just plain kombucha) to each brew is essential to reduce the pH a bit and give it a head start on fermentation.
 Without it, you risk your brew fermenting too slowly and developing the growth of pathogenic bacteria.

 A white square plate with a SCOBY, a gallon vessel filled with kombucha and a 1 cup measuring cup with kombucha stater tea all sitting on a kitchen island.